Even in Japan, it would be difficult to find a garden of this quality, says Sadafumi Uchiyama, a national garden consultant.

 Chisen-kaiyu-shiki)

 This is the largest of the Gardens.
-Step through the Wisteria Arbor, which was designed as a frame for the antique 5-tiered pagoda lantern given to Portland in 1963 from Portland's Sister City Sapporo, Japan.
-The stones at the base of the pagoda are in the shape of the island of Hokkaido, with Sapporo designated by a red stone.
+Step through the Wisteria Arbor, which was designed as a frame for the antique 5-tiered pagoda lantern given to Portland in 1963 from Sapporo.
 The Upper Pond features crane sculptures and is crossed by the authentic Moon Bridge.
 Walking south the visitor strolls by a creek and comes to the Lower Pond, which holds tortoise and crane stones - common symbols of longevity.
 The Zig Zag bridge leads through the famed iris beds which bloom in late June.
 The Heavenly Falls is the final stop in the Strolling Pond Garden.
 It provides an aural and visual backdrop to the lower pond which holds more than 50 koi.
-While watching these playful creatures the visitor stands on seven large stones placed in the pavement: they represent the Big Dipper.
+While watching these playful creatures, the visitor stands on seven large stones placed in the pavement: they represent the Big Dipper.

 (Shukeiyen)